Royal Bermuda Regiment: Leadership

 As Bermuda is a British overseas territory, and defence is therefore the responsibility of the United Kingdom, the Royal Bermuda Regiment is under the control of the Governor and Commander-in-Chief of the island.
-However, pay and financing is the responsibility of the Ministry of Labour, Home Affairs and Housing.
+However, pay and financing is the responsibility of the Ministry of National Security.
 The Royal Bermuda Regiment (RBR) is listed in the British Army Order of Battle as number 29th in order of precedence.
 The RBR traditionally was number 28th in the order of precedence but due to the first time listing on the order of precedence of the Special Reconnaissance Regiment which is the newest Combat Arm/Corp.

 On its formation, the regiment's Honorary Colonel was Princess Margaret, Countess of Snowdon, who became Colonel-in-Chief in 1984.
-After her death in 2002, the position was assumed, in 2004 by The Duchess of Gloucester.
-The unit is directly commanded by a lieutenant-colonel, as is typical of a battalion in the British Army, who is appointed by the governor upon the advice of a Defence Board.
-Brian Gonsalves was appointed on 28 May 2009, to serve for a standard three-year tenure.
-In some cases that tenure can be extended by the governor for a further year.
-In Lieutenant Colonel Gonsalves' case, he filled the role until passing command to Lieutenant Colonel Foster-Brown in June 2013.
-The current visiting EU advisor of the regiment is Commandant H. Kunz of Coburg, Germany.
+After the countess's death in 2002, the The Duchess of Gloucester was made Colonel-in-Chief in 2006.

 Manpower

 The Regiment's original strength was about 400, including all ranks.
 Following discipline problems during an exercise in the West Indies, a report on the unit was commissioned from Major-General Glyn Gilbert, the highest-ranking Bermudian in the British Army.
 Maj-Gen. Gilbert also took into account the difficulties the regiment had experienced in meeting its obligations when deployed during the civil unrest of 1977 (its existing strength did not allow for a reserve).
 He made a number of recommendations, including the increase of the Regiment's strength to a full battalion of about 750, with three rifle companies (A, B, and C) and a support company.
 As the support functions (Regimental Quartermaster Stores and Internal Security Stores, Signals, Armourers, Motor Transport, Boat Troop, Gun Troop/Assault Pioneers, Medics, cooks, et cetera) and the Band now fell under Support Company (commanded by the Regimental Quartermaster), the battalion headquarters was no longer considered a company in its own right.
 Initially, the three rifle companies rotated through the role of training company.
 Eventually, C Company was renamed permanent Training Company.
 Recruits spent their first year in Training Company, then transferred as a unit to whichever rifle company was losing its third-year conscripts, or were reassigned individually to other sub-units.
 As of the early 2020s, the regiment's strength-level was about 350 personnel who had a total training commitment of 30-days per year.